CHRISCARLON/open-data-pipelines/README.md

 Data pipelines for working with UK open data sources.

+[NOTE!]

+- Currently switching most of the data pipelines from AWS to run in Github Actions - this is a work in progress but massively reduces complexity and cost.

 ## Purpose

 This project enables data analysts to perform analysis on UK open data by automating the extraction, loading, and transformation (ELT) of data from various government and public sector sources.